This post is a bit different from what I normally post, however, it’s something that I have been wanting to cover for a while.

 - Crop to make sure your horizon is flat.
 In my opinion, this is the most important step.
 Always, always, always remember to make your image flat.
 Nothing is more off-putting to me than seeing an image which is not aligned correctly.
 Simply pick a focus area for the image (maybe a building in the centre) and make sure it is straight vertically.
 This will make sure that the rest of your image is aligned correctly.

 - Pick a focus area.
 What do you want to focus on?
 Light trails?
 Or a building?
 Depending on what you want the focus of the image to be, you can enhance those particular colours or that area.
 Often making the focus area a little brighter will draw attention to it.
 Experiment and see what you like best.

-It’s hard for me to provide more detailed or specific instructions without making this post far longer than intended, so maybe I will make a post about that in the future.
-However, if you have any questions feel free to ask down below and I will respond as soon as I have time.
+If you have any questions feel free to ask down below and I will respond as soon as I have time.
 If you would like to ask specific questions about a photo, you can also email me at email@example.com.